 With South Carolina's SC Help Program, homeowners struggling to make their mortgage payments due to a hardship such as unemployment or medical expenses can get monetary assistance.

 In 2010, the U.S. Department of the Treasury created the Hardest Hit Fund to provide targeted aid to homeowners in those states most affected by the housing market crash.
 As part of this program, South Carolina received over $295 million to provide assistance to homeowners struggling to make their mortgage payments due to a hardship such as unemployment or medical expenses.

 Read on to learn about the different types of help available through South Carolina’s Hardest Hit Fund program, called the South Carolina Homeownership and Employment Lending Program (SC HELP), and find out if you may be eligible for assistance.
 (To learn more about the Hardest Hit Fund and the various state programs funded by it, visit our Hardest Hit Fund topic page.)

-SC HELP has three programs to assist responsible South Carolina homeowners who are having difficulty making their mortgage payments.
+SC HELP has four programs to assist responsible South Carolina homeowners who are having difficulty making their mortgage payments.
 You may qualify for more than one type of assistance under SC HELP, though the maximum amount of assistance available is limited to $36,000 per household.
 The programs are:

 - Monthly Payment Assistance, which assists eligible homeowners by making their monthly mortgage payments directly to the bank.

 - Direct Loan Assistance, which provides funds to bring the loan current if you’ve fallen behind on your mortgage payments.
 (For some homeowners, Monthly Payment Assistance may also be available in addition to Direct Loan Assistance.)